 These OVA templates define the number of virtual CPU, the amount of virtual memory, the number and size of hard drives, and so forth, and they determine the capacity of the application.
-For Unified CM, there are multiple OVA templates available, one for almost each server class (although there is no template corresponding to the MCS 7815 or MCS 7816).
-A Unified CM virtual machine instance running on a VMware or Cisco UCS server typically has the same capacity as a Unified CM node running directly on a Cisco MCS server when using the corresponding OVA template.
+For Unified CM, there are multiple OVA templates available, one for almost each server class (although there is no template corresponding to the MCS 7816).
+A Unified CM node running as a virtual machine typically has the same capacity as a Unified CM node running directly on a Cisco MCS server when using the corresponding OVA template.
 For example, the OVA template for Unified CM supporting 7,500 users and/or devices has the same capacity as the MCS 7845-H2/I2 server.